-NURS-071.5 unitFoundations of Nursing Skills LabLAB 24-27
+NURS-071 .5 unit Foundations of Nursing Skills Lab LAB 24-27

-This course introduces students to the foundation of nursing psychomotor skills and simulation of a patient care environment.
+Foundations of Nursing Skills Lab This course introduces students to the foundation of nursing psychomotor skills and simulation of a patient care environment.
 Basic safety and the nursing process are introduced.
+Offered as pass/no pass only.
 Prerequisite: Admission to the Associate Degree Nursing Program.